shayonj/pg_easy_replicate/README.md

-  pg_easy_replicate help [COMMAND]                           # Describe available commands or one specific command pg_easy_replicate start_sync -g, --group-name=GROUP_NAME   # Starts the logical replication from source database to target database provisioned in the group pg_easy_replicate stats  -g, --group-name=GROUP_NAME       # Prints the statistics in JSON for the group pg_easy_replicate stop_sync -g, --group-name=GROUP_NAME    # Stop the logical replication from source database to target database provisioned in the group pg_easy_replicate switchover  -g, --group-name=GROUP_NAME  # Puts the source database in read only mode after all the data is flushed and written pg_easy_replicate version                                  # Prints the version
+  pg_easy_replicate help [COMMAND]                           # Describe available commands or one specific command pg_easy_replicate start_sync -g, --group-name=GROUP_NAME   # Starts the logical replication from source database to target database provisioned in the group pg_easy_replicate stats  -g, --group-name=GROUP_NAME       # Prints the statistics in JSON for the group pg_easy_replicate notify  -g, --group-name=GROUP_NAME,  -u --url=URL_TO_NOTIFY    # Sends notifications of all stats values for a group to a specified url pg_easy_replicate stop_sync -g, --group-name=GROUP_NAME    # Stop the logical replication from source database to target database provisioned in the group pg_easy_replicate switchover  -g, --group-name=GROUP_NAME  # Puts the source database in read only mode after all the data is flushed and written pg_easy_replicate version                                  # Prints the version